zqubit/334f21/Warmup2/README.md

   2. Binary trees can also be implemented using non-recursive data structures, for example using an array (refer to https://en.wikipedia.org/wiki/Binary_tree#Arrays).
 In Rust, `Vec<T>` is an array of changeable size containing elements of type `T`.

 ## Advance Notice
-- At the end of the midterm project, you will implement a functional cryptocurrency client.
+- At the end of this entire project, you will implement a functional cryptocurrency client.
 We don't require you have a functional transaction struct in this assignment, but please start to think what transaction struct should be.
 Also please start to think about UTXO since it is closely related to transaction.
 - This code base provides other files that will help you build a blockchain client.
 If you want to run the main program and see what is going on, you can run `cargo run -- -vv`.
 Currently the main program just stucks at a loop.